-Latest Update 26th August 2021 (click to expand)
+Latest Update 22nd June 2022 (click to expand)

 Covid-19 Resource Centre

-Unit managers and Principal Investigators should note that their task-specific risk and COSHH assessments should be reviewed and may need to be updated to take account of changes needed to maintain physical distancing arrangements or to protect workers from infection risk when work on campus recommences.
+Unit managers and Principal Investigators should note that their task-specific risks assessments should be kept under review and any Covid element may need to be updated if there are significant changes in risk in the future.

 Face Coverings and Respirators

 During the Covid pandemic we all became familiar with routine use of face coverings.
 There was also a lot of discussion about different face coverings and how they might help reduce the spread of the virus or protect the wearer.
 SEPS have produced a short guide that aims to clarify the differences between the types of face coverings.